 By selecting the "Force File Ownership" checkbox, all files transferred to the user will have their operating system user ownership set to the value specified.
 If the "Use user login" checkbox is selected, the FileCatalyst user's current username will be used instead of the specified value.

-Note 1: On Linux or Mac OSX, an additional field allows configuring group ownership.
+Note 1: On Linux, an additional field allows configuring group ownership.

 Note 2: Force File Ownership is currently only supported with internal file systems.
 All external file system transfers will not have their file ownership changed to the configured value.

 Note 3: If the Maintain UID/GID system property is enabled, the user and group data will be updated to accept user and group identifiers.
-Please note that this functionality is only on Linux and Mac OSX operating systems.
+Please note that this functionality is only on Linux operating systems.

 Test Disk Write I/O Dialog